oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_git.md

 `$ git log -p`

-A script to automate the process is [here](https://www.behrmann.name/temp/icc_examin-build.sh).
+A script to automate the process, including a build of [ICC Examin](/wiki/ICC_Examin "wikilink"), is [here](https://www.behrmann.name/temp/icc_examin-build.sh).

 ### Links